Filters: Generico Filter

-Moodle will guide you through the installation.
-On the final page of the installation you will be able to register templates.
-You can choose to skip that and do it later from the Generico settings page if you wish.
+On the final page of the installation you will be able to register templates. its best to skip that step, and just press "save changes."
+Later you can do this from the Generico template settings pages.

 After installing you will need to enable the Generico filter.
-You can enable the Generico filter when you visit:
+You can enable the Generico filter at: